 I’m Gosia, an artist, meditation convert, and nature lover based in perpetually changing London.
-Wanting others to stay positive in this racing world, I’ve set out on a mission to inject the feelings of hope and courage through my art.
+Wanting others to stay positive in this racing world, I’ve set out to inject the feelings of hope and courage through my art.

-Art is not just pretty pictures.
+Art isn’t just pretty pictures.
 It’s a place for human connection and a way to translate your deepest feelings into a beautiful, meaningful object.
 With art you can build a safe space for focus and nurture.
 I’m here to help you create it in your life and your home.